Overview

 Hargrove Senior Fellow

-Elizabeth Economy is the Hargrove Senior Fellow and co-Director of the Program on the US, China, and the World at the Hoover Institution at Stanford University.
+Elizabeth Economy is the Hargrove Senior Fellow and co-chair of the Program on the US, China, and the World at the Hoover Institution at Stanford University.
 From 2021–2023, Economy served as the senior advisor for China in the Department of Commerce.
 Economy was previously at the Council on Foreign Relations, where she served as the C.V.
 Starr senior fellow and director for Asia Studies for over a decade.

 Glenn Tiffert